scqubits/scqubits/README.md

 Download and Installation
 -------------------------

-You can install scqubits via pip.
+For Python 3.6 and 3.7, installation via conda is supported.
 ```
-pip install scqubits
+conda install -c conda-forge scqubits
 ```

-For Python 3.7, installation via conda is supported.
-(The conda-forge channel needs to be enabled for qutip installation.)
+Alternatively, you can install scqubits via pip.
 ```
-conda config --add channels conda-forge
-conda install -c jkoch scqubits
+pip install scqubits
 ```